orsinium/notes/rpg/bend-hooks.md

 + There is a trial next week on a strange man at **courthouse**.
 The man wears tin foil hat and claims to know more about the city than anyone else.
 + X noticed that one of the **water tanks** appears to be never used.

+## Bubblegum hooks

++ Someone have stolen the bike of X
++ Someone blackmail X
++ church thiefts

+## TftL hooks

++ X heard how birds are talking on English
++ X have seen dinosaurs

 ## In-game

 + There is a trap in the forest.
 Who set it?